M-Exley/andorra-hikes-api/README.md

 - removing anything that is not required: Sort by option - DONE
 - add map using Leaflet - DONE
-- (possibly with current location request)
+- (possibly with current location request) - DONE
 - add color guidance or borders to activate once the hikes have been sorted by parish and difficulty - DONE
-- add animation to the 'key' - clickme bounce - DONE with parish and difficulty options
+- add animation to the 'key' - clickme bounce - DONE
-- add counter
+- add counter - DONE
-- add functionality to check-in to refuge - not sure about this one
+- add functionality to check-in to refuge - not sure about this one - NOT DONE
-- digital passport which would digitize the currently available one
+- digital passport which would digitize the currently available one - NOT DONE
-- add to favourites - DONE.. functionality?
+- add to favourites - DONE.. >> REMOVE FROM FAVOURITES ETC.?
 - a suggestion was to have a short video of each showing what they are really like
-- ADD HUTS and rating
+- ADD HUTS and rating - NOT DONE
-- Route maps?? hard work
+- Route maps?? hard work - LOOKED INTO BUT NOT GOING TO DO

 ### Screenshots